joshtynjala/actionscript-3.0-developers-guide/display/display-programming/core-display-classes.md

 You can instantiate objects of the following classes contained in the flash.display package:

-- Bitmap—You use the Bitmap class to define bitmap objects, either loaded from external files or rendered through ActionScript.
+- Bitmap — You use the Bitmap class to define bitmap objects, either loaded from external files or rendered through ActionScript.
 You can load bitmaps from external files through the Loader class.
 You can load GIF, JPG, or PNG files.
   You can also create a BitmapData object with custom data and then create a